 11. After that, add 1 cup of ice (5.2 oz).

-12. Scoop 2 tablespoons of fresh diced strawberries with sugar mixture from step 9.
+12. Scoop 2 tablespoons of fresh diced strawberries with the sugar mixture from step 9.

 13. Pour ½ cup of milk into the jar or the cup.

 14. Lastly, put a scoop of vanilla ice cream (2.1 oz) on top of the drink.
 (This can be optional.)
-Remember to stir it before drinking it to make sure the flavor layers are well mixed.
+Remember to stir it before drinking to ensure the flavor layers are well mixed.

 You May Also Like These Recipes: